 The social relevance of research

 The close collaboration between Dutch universities and industry is evident in the many publications written in collaboration with researchers from the business community, the number of patent applications submitted by universities, the income generated from government-funded research contracts, and the number of knowledge-intensive startups founded by university staff and students.
 These contributions are of crucial importance to the Netherlands as a knowledge economy.
 The above forms of impact are more easily quantifiable than the non-economic impact of universities on society, however, which include participation in social debate in the media and elsewhere, the involvement of university employees in evidence-based recommendations to the government, and contributions to regional development and the public sector (e.g. health care, culture, security and the judicial system).
-Based on the 27 different indicators used by the European Innovation Scoreboard (EIS), the Netherlands comes in at fifth place.

 Confidence in research is high